-- In Basic Zone modes, the shooting result will be the same as with (a h >).
+- In Basic Zone modes, the shooting result will be the same as with <(A[†]>.
 Also, the scene icon for the scene detected by the camera is displayed on the upper left (p.184). - In the <Av> and <Tv> shooting modes, the settings will be the same as in the mode. - Settable menu functions will differ between Basic Zone modes and Creative Zone modes (p.320). - The ISO speed (100-6400), shutter speed, and aperture are set automatically. - In Creative Zone modes, you can press the < ★ > button (p.127) to lock the exposure (AE lock).
 The exposure setting will be displayed for the number of seconds set with [□♠1: Metering timer].
 After applying AE lock during movie shooting, you can cancel it by pressing the < □> button.
-(AE lock setting is retained until you press the < □> button.) - Pressing the shutter button halfway displays the shutter speed and ISO speed on the screen's bottom.
+(AE lock setting is retained until you press the < □> button.) - In Creative Zone modes, you can hold down the <AvTM≥ > button and turn the <Av≥ dial to set the exposure compensation. - Pressing the shutter button halfway displays the shutter speed and ISO speed on the screen's bottom.
 This is the exposure setting for taking a still photo (p.187).
 The exposure setting for movie shooting is not displayed.
 Note that the exposure setting for movie shooting may differ from that for still photo shooting. - If you shoot a movie with autoexposure, the shutter speed and aperture will not be recorded in the image information (Exif).